josh-collinsworth/joco-sveltekit/src/lib/content/posts/childlike-and-childish.md

 That the rules aren't just for everyone else.

 ---

-It's crushing and disheartening to discover I live in a country where half the adults around me _still_ haven't learned something I'm teaching my kindergartener.

 Life in America has long felt like a game played between adults and children; a game where one side knows the rules and is dedicated to keeping them, and the other is merely making up ad-hoc rules from moment to moment, for no reason but to help them win.